How The Psychology Of Attraction Affects Who We Date

 If this sounds like a familiar pattern, consider that your exes are in the past for a reason.
 It could be helpful to remember that everyone deserves to be loved and treated well, despite past experiences.
 That includes you.

 If you do find yourself struggling, it may help to take a break from relationships for a while.
 You can use this time to get to know yourself and decide what you want out of your next partnership.
 Being alone can grant clarity at times.
 If you give yourself this chance to get your priorities and goals in order, you may be able to bank on a better future.

 Opposites Don't Attract

-This study determined that people who were engaged in relationships with similar people showed higher satisfaction rates.
-People are also shown to feel more attracted to those who have similar personalities and beliefs.
-It is important to have similarities and common interests with the person you spend most of your time with.
-Kindred spirits make us feel included and at peace.
+Science shows the popular adage is false— opposites don't attract.
+Researchers have determined that people who are in relationships with similar people reported higher satisfaction rates.
+People were also shown to feel more attracted to those who have similar personalities and beliefs.
+Thus, it could be important to share similarities and common interests with the person you spend most of your time with.
+Kindred spirits may make us feel included and at peace.